A must visit in 2023 – grab a beer and a classic pub feed at the best pubs in Sydney!

 There are very few places that Australians love more than their local pub.
 Whether you’re itching for a cold pint, salivating over a chicken parmi, or just wanting to show off your skills behind the pool table, Sydney houses some of the finest taprooms this country has on offer.

-And after four months of mandatory hibernation, we have built up a thirst not easily quenched.
-Whether you’re looking for a waterside or rooftop bar, a side of history with your craft beer, or just a bloody good steak, look no further than our list of the 10 best pubs in Sydney you need to visit in 2021!
+And, if your thirst is ready to be quenched, there’s no better time to visit a local watering hole.
+So whether you’re after a pub lunch, something in Sydney’s CBD, a rooftop bar, a side of history with your craft beer, or just a bloody good steak, look no further than our list of the 10 best pubs in Sydney you need to visit in 2023!

 The Duke of Clarence